 People with severe spinal cord injuries often have difficulty performing the most simple of tasks.
 They also tend to suffer a great deal of pain if they attempt to do things that they used to perform effortlessly before their spinal cord injury.

 Want to learn more about traumatic brain injuries and spinal cord injuries?
-Contact our Hartford team of personal injury attorneys to get assistance today.
+Contact our attorneys to get assistance today.